Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 New processes of design production

-To cope with a large quantity of events planned a year (5 events a week, 365 days a year), we had two options: hire more designers; or optimize and organize the existing resources and budgets.
-We selected the second option.
+Faced with a high volume of events planned throughout the year (5 events per week, 365 days a year), we had two options: hire more designers or optimize and organize our existing resources and budgets.
+We chose the latter.

 Maxime H., Bar Rouge Shanghai, La Grande Bellezza with MVP, Sampling of the Sistine Chapel by Michelangelo

-The sampling of design (or visual sampling, recapture) is a way of designing dedicated to the design team of VOL Group China.
-Relevant with the culture of the country, the night-life and the entertainment industry, this creative process is a way to optimize the design production, helpful to reach the deadlines, keep the quality standards and reduce the Department’s operating costs.
+The sampling of design (also known as visual sampling or recapture) is a design approach specifically developed for the VOL Group China design team.
+Aligned with the country’s culture, nightlife, and entertainment industry, this creative process optimizes design production, helping to meet deadlines, maintain quality standards, and reduce the department’s operating costs.

 Cross-cultural bridge

-For a foreigner’s mind living outside of China, this way of creation could be perceived as a lame technique – or worth, a “no-creative” method.
-This is a pretty wrong assertion, especially in China.
-The copying processes has always been intimately related to the Chinese art and industrial histories, part of the Chinese tradition.
-A good recapture, done with the proper observation and selection is globally well perceived by the Chinese audience.
-Moreover, this method of creation is a powerful tool to work with and manage an international creative team, tracing an interesting cultural bridge between the people.
+For those outside of China, this approach to creation might be seen as a simplistic technique — or worse, a “non-creative” method.
+However, this perception is quite misguided, especially in the Chinese cultural context.
+The practice of copying has long been deeply embedded in both Chinese art and industrial history, forming an integral part of the nation’s tradition.
+A well-executed recapture, guided by careful observation and selection, is generally well-received by Chinese audiences.
+Furthermore, this creative method serves as a powerful tool for managing and collaborating with an international creative team, building an interesting cultural bridge between people.

 Sampling & Recapture | Examples